backupsim2realai/backupsim2realai.github.io/_posts/2019-02-13-UnrealROX.markdown

 # Code and Documentation

 The whole UnrealROX project is available for download as open-source code in GitHub [3dperceptionlab/unrealrox](https://github.com/3dperceptionlab/unrealrox).
 Furthermore, extensive documentation describing the configuration and usage processes is also provided in [ReadTheDocs](https://unrealrox.readthedocs.io/en/latest/).

-# Citation

-If you use UnrealROX, consider citing:

-    @article{Martinez-Gonzalez2018,
-      title={{UnrealROX}: An eXtremely Photorealistic Virtual Reality Environment for Robotics Simulations and Synthetic Data Generation}, author={Martinez-Gonzalez, Pablo and Oprea, Sergiu and Garcia-Garcia, Alberto and Jover-Alvarez, Alvaro and Orts-Escolano, Sergio and Garcia-Rodriguez, Jose}, journal={ArXiv e-prints},
-      eprint = {1810.06936},
-      year={2018}
-    }

-If you use The Robotrix dataset, consider citing:

-    @inproceedings{Garcia-Garcia2018,
-      title={The RobotriX: An Extremely Photorealistic and Very-Large-Scale Indoor Dataset of Sequences with Robot Trajectories and Interactions}, author={Garcia-Garcia, Alberto and Martinez-Gonzalez, Pablo and Oprea, Sergiu and Castro-Vargas, John Alejandro and Orts-Escolano, Sergio and Garcia-Rodriguez, Jose and Jover-Alvarez, Alvaro}, booktitle={2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, pages={6790--6797},
-      year={2018},
-      organization={IEEE}
-    }

 # Contact